haskell/haskell-language-server/docs/contributing/plugin-tutorial.md

 In short, commands works like this:
 - The LSP server (HLS) initially sends a command descriptor to the client, in this case as part of a code lens.
-- Whenever the client decides to execute the command on behalf of a user action (in this case a click on the code lens), it sends this same descriptor back to the LSP server which then proceeds to handle and execute the command.
+- Whenever the client decides to execute the command on behalf of a user (in this case a click on the code lens), it sends this same descriptor back to the LSP server which then proceeds to handle and execute the command.
 The latter part is implemented by the `commandFunc` field of our `PluginCommand` value.

 > **Note**: Check the [LSP spec](https://microsoft.github.io/language-server-protocol/specification) for a deeper understanding of how commands work.

-The command handler will be called `importLensCommand` and have the `PluginCommand` type, which is a type synonym defined in `Ide.Types` as:
+The command handler will be called `importLensCommand` and have the `PluginCommand` type, which is a type defined in `Ide.Types` as:

 ```haskell
 -- hls-plugin-api/src/Ide/Types.hs